cilginc/cilginc.github.io/_posts/2025-06-21-Ultimate_Compression_Algorithms_Tier_List.md

 ![Desktop View](/assets/img/2025-06-21-Ultimate_Compression_Algorithms_Tier_List/photo6.png){: width="700" height="500" }

-The winner is `bzip2` again for sure.
-If I'm writing a log backup script i definitely use `bzip2`.
-I think `bzip2` is good at plain text with repeated symbols.
+Well, look who it is again! `bzip2` takes the crown once more.
+If I were writing a log backup script, `bzip2` would definitely be my co-pilot.
+It seems to have a real talent for handling plain text with lots of repetition.

 ### rockyou.txt

-- File Size: 139.9 MB
+- **Original File Size**: 139.9 MB

 ![Desktop View](/assets/img/2025-06-21-Ultimate_Compression_Algorithms_Tier_List/photo7.png){: width="700" height="500" }